 with Shiv Martin

-- Building rapport to uncovering underlying interests and effective information gathering
+- Building rapport and trust for information sharing

 About the trainer